xdfy/draft-defoy-moq-relay-network-handling/rev-02/draft-defoy-moq-relay-network-handling-02.md

 An endpoint may indicate support for both sets of metadata using a value of 0x03.

-The second varint identifies optional metadata:
+The second varint, named '3gpp-xr-options', identifies optional metadata:

 - 0x00: No optional metadata.
 This value must be used if the first varint indicates no XR metadata.
 - 0x01: PSSize and NPDS metadata are included.
 This may be used with Release 18 or 19 XR metadata.